Steve Campbell March 2016

 “The Voyager probes (one of which actually made the complete “Grand Tour”) each had a main antenna that was capable of constant communications with the Earth.
 This necessitated what is called a “scan platform” that held the instruments that need precise pointing, that moved independently of the antenna.
 That is – in part – because data storage was actually on a ½ inch, 8 track magnetic tape with a total capacity of about ½ Megabyte and a top baud rate of 56 kilobits per second (2).
 That’s what I said – “Stone Knives and Bear Skins!” – so, real-time transmission was required for image data.”
 That configuration had proven troublesome on Voyager II at Saturn and data were lost.
 Voyager was – despite my demeaning reference – quite advanced at the time and its foundation of observations and imagery is still quite impressive.

 The image below depicts the identical Voyager 1 and Voyager 2 Spacecraft.
 (4) The dish antenna is 3.7 meters in diameter (12 feet, 2 inches) across.
 The arm extending to the right contains the main experiments and the imaging “scan platform”.
 The left arm holds the three radioisotope thermoelectric generators that power the probe.
-The gold disk on the “body” is the famous CD with messages and images of Earth for anyone “out there”.
-This CD was a pet project of Carl Sagan.
+The gold disk on the “body” is the famous “Golden Record” with messages and images of Earth for anyone “out there”.
+This metal phonograph record with data recorded in the grooves on the surface (i.e., not a CD) was a pet project of Carl Sagan.
 Carl has been inserted into the picture at the proper size to give it a sense of scale.

 This photo is from his brief and little-known “Fonzarelli” period.
 Raise your thumbs, Carl!